emymin/EmyChess/README.md

 3. Drag the EmyChess prefab on the scene
 4. Position and scale as desired

+If there are a bunch of errors after importing while using the latest SDK and UdonSharp release, recompile all scripts.
+If that isn't working, modifying a script and saving it seems to also force recompilation, fixing the errors.

 ## Contributing
 This prefab is currently in beta, pull requests are appreciated!
 Refer to the task list for planned features, as well as known issues